Beyond Cornell: Societies & Conferences for Students

 - Society for Conservation Biology

 Most professional scientific societies hold an annual meeting that includes research-related talks and poster sessions along with social and career-building events.
-Forthcoming meetings are listed on the societies’ individual websites, and a list is usually available in the current issue of the Ornithological Newsletter and at BIRDNET.
+Forthcoming meetings are listed on the societies’ individual websites, and a list is usually available at the Ornithology Exchange.

 North American Ornithological Conference (NAOC)